When are you the most productive?

 Jason Fried explores the causes of poor office productivity in a talk at TEDx Midwest by drawing an analogy between interrupting sleep and work.
 We know we don’t feel rested if our sleep is interrupted; even if we sleep for many hours.
 By extension, we shouldn’t expect to be productive if we’re constantly interrupted, even if we’re in the office for many hours.

-Fried claims that the distractions don’t come from Facebook or YouTube or other Web sites.
+Fried claims the distractions don’t come from Facebook or YouTube or other Web sites.
 In his words, these are “just modern-day smoke breaks that employees voluntarily take to clear their minds.”
-While these inerrruptions are voluntary, the real problems are managers and meetings which force involuntary interruptions.
+While these interruptions are voluntary, the real problems are managers and meetings which force involuntary interruptions.

 Fried suggests a three-part approach for helping employees be more productive when they are in the office: